Fresh Tomato Bruschetta

 • TOTAL

-This simple bruschetta recipe with tomato and fresh basil is best when you use fresh, room temperature tomatoes.
+This easy bruschetta recipe with tomatoes and fresh basil is best when you use fresh, room-temperature tomatoes.
 It’s also important to set aside a little time to allow the tomatoes to sit with salt.
-As the tomatoes sit, they become extra flavorful.
-They also release some of their juices, which is perfect for spooning onto the bread later.
+As the tomatoes sit, they become extra flavorful and release some of their juices, perfect for spooning onto the bread later.

 Makes 3 servings, 2 bruschetta each